Elmo, Kansas

 Elmo is an unincorporated community in Dickinson County, Kansas, United States.
-Elmo is located 15 mi south of Abilene at the northwest corner of K-15 and K-4.
+Elmo is located 15 mi south of Abilene at the northwestern corner of the intersection of K-4 and K-15.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.
 In 1857, Dickinson County was established within the Kansas Territory, which included the land for modern day Elmo.

 Elmo started about one mile from its current location, but the source of the name is unknown.
 When the Missouri Pacific Railroad was built through the area, the railroad didn't like the Elmo location because it was sloping ground, so it built a station at nearby Banner City (current location of Elmo).
 The old Elmo post office was moved to Banner City around 1887.
 The name Banner City already existed in Jackson and Trego counties, so eventually the Elmo name replaced it.
 The post office was opened in Elmo on December 16, 1884, and remained in operation until it was discontinued on May 6, 1966.
 The railroad was removed in the 1990s.